dworschak/Witcher/MODDING.md

 ### Races

-Vanilla conditions "race = FROM" cannot be used, because it compares ethnicities/cultures and not fantasy racial traits.
+Vanilla condition "race = FROM" cannot be used, because it compares ethnicities/cultures and not fantasy racial traits.
 Instead use has_same_race_as_from_trigger = yes to know if THIS and FROM have the same racial trait.
 This is useful for racist trait MTTH, that should not apply if has_same_race_as_from_trigger = yes.